 PID testing equipment

-The best performing panel and worst five performing panels have been selected for laboratory testing with the purpose to evaluate the module health state, and evaluate the robustness of the EmaZys PV Analyzer PID detection capabilities.
+The best performing panel and worst five performing panels have been selected for laboratory testing with the purpose to evaluate the module health state, and evaluate the robustness of the emazys Z100 PV Analyzer to point out PID infected modules.

 The laboratory Electroluminescence (EL) imaging and I-V characterization tests confirm that this is a case of PID of shunting type.
 The maximum power has dropped significantly from the datasheet rating, as well as the fill factor.
 The figures below show EL measurements, confirming the suspected degradation in this case.
 The pattern is consistent with PID – see FIGURE 2 and 3 below.

 The shunt resistance determined by Impedance Spectroscopy in the lab can be seen in FIGURE 4.
 It shows a good correlation with the light I-V measurement results sees in FIGURE 5.
 Clearly, panel 60406 was almost not degraded, while the 5 other panels pointed out by the Z100 were severely infected by PID.